LispCookbook/cl-cookbook/emacs-ide.md

 #### Crossreferencing: find who's calling, referencing, setting a symbol

+Slime has nice cross-referencing facilities.
+For example, you can ask what calls a particular function, what expands a macro, or where a global variable is being used.

+Results are presented in a new buffer, listing the places which reference a particular entity.
-Slime has a nice cross referencing facility, for example, you can see what calls a particular function or expands a macro.
-It presents a list of places which reference a particular entity, from there you can recompile the thing which references by pressing **C-c C-c** on that line. **C-c C-k** will recompile all the references.
+From there, we can press Enter to go to the corresponding source line, or more interestingly we can recompile the place at point by pressing **C-c C-c** on that line.
+Likewise, **C-c C-k** will recompile all the references.
 This is useful when modifying macros, inline functions, or constants.

-The following bindings are also shown in Slime's menu:
+The bindings are the following (they are also shown in Slime's menu):

 - **C-c C-w c** (`slime-who-calls`) callers of a function
 - **C-c C-w m** (`slime-who-macroexpands`) places where a macro is expanded